magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ```

 Note that if you do not specify one or more test namespaces, they both
-run tests in all namespaces of the project (`test-cljs` even gests the
+run tests in all namespaces of the project (`test-cljs` even gets the
-namepaspace from the immutable classpath).
+namepaspace from the immutable classpath, i.e., the project
+dependencies).

 Even if their behviour is not exactely the same, they both `conj` the
 optional namespace onto the set of namespace symbols to run tests in.